About the Penn BIRCWH

-The University of Pennsylvania BIRCWH program is an internal K12 grant mechanism funded by the National Institutes of Health (NIH) Office of Research on Women's Health (ORWH) and Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+The University of Pennsylvania Building Interdisciplinary Research Careers in Women's Health (BIRCWH) program is an internal K12 grant mechanism funded by the National Institutes of Health (NIH) Office of Research on Women's Health (ORWH) and Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
 This program fosters mentored research and career development of junior faculty, both men and women, who are engaged in interdisciplinary women's health or sex differences research.
 Currently, there are over 20 active BIRCWH programs at US universities.

 The BIRCWH is part of the NIH ORWH's strategic plan for women's health research through 2020.